James P Bradley, MD notice of Privacy Practices

 Uses and disclosures for health-related benefits or services

-From time to time, Cosmetic & Craniofacial Surgery may use and disclosure protected health information to tell you about certain health related benefits or services that may be of interest to you.
+From time to time, James P Bradley, MD may use and disclosure protected health information to tell you about certain health related benefits or services that may be of interest to you.

 Uses and disclosures required by law